 Monte Carlo Method Versus Profile Method For Determining Potency Confidence Intervals

 Potency tests require an estimation of the confidence limits of the relative potency determination between two dilution curves to measure its reliability.
 The relative potency is the horizontal shift parameter resulting from the minimization of the two dilution curves constrained to the same shape (the constrained curves).
-Additionally, one of the parallelism methods cited in the USP 1032, 1033, 1034 guidelines, Confidence Interval Parallelism (also called the Equivalence Method) requires estimations of the confidence intervals of the unconstrained curve parameters.
+Additionally, one of the parallelism methods cited in the USP 1032, 1033, 1034 guidelines, the Equivalence Method (Confidence Interval Parallelism) requires estimations of the confidence intervals of the unconstrained curve parameters.
 Most potency tests create nonlinear regression curves, which are more complex to compute than linear regressions.
 Because the parameters of these curves are not independent and co-vary, it is necessary to find the joint confidence region of the parameter, which can be approximated as a probability mass density (volume).

 For linear regressions, the joint confidence region is always a multidimensional ellipsoid.
 For nonlinear regressions, the joint confidence region is much more complex.
 Two or three-dimensional projections of nonlinear joint confidence intervals reveal long curved helixes that fold back on themselves, long, thin banana-like shapes, and many more forms.
 Four, five and six-dimensional nonlinear joint confidence intervals result in even more complex forms.
 Currently, finding the actual full, true joint confidence interval for nonlinear regressions is an unsolved problem.
 The Equivalence Method therefore estimates the confidence intervals of each parameter as a separate determination.